toucansites/try-o-template/contents/posts/markdown-basic/index.md

 ### 2. Ordered Lists

-Use numbers followed by a period:
+Use numbers followed by a period to create an ordered list:

 ```
 1. Item 1